vladbph/cymatix-doc/README.md

 ```
     "version":"0000.0000.0000"
 ```
 To include vendor name into the deductions.
-By default it is `False`
+By default, it is `False`
 ```
     "include_vendor":False
 ```
 To include version number into the deductions.
-By default it is `False`
+By default, it is `False`
 ```
     "include_version":False
 ```
 To include layer name into the deductions.
-By default it is `False`
+By default, it is `False`
 ```
     "include_layer_name":False
 ```
 To include intents into the deductions.
-By default it is `True`
+By default,it is `True`
 ```
     "include_intents":True
 ```
 To include prompt into the deductions.
-By default it is `True`
+By default, it is `True`
 ```
     "include_prompts":True
 ```
 To include utterance into the deductions.
-By default it is `True`
+By default, it is `True`
 ```
     "include_utt":True
 ```
 To keep last intent only in the deductions.
-By default it is `True`
+By default, it is `True`
 ```
     "keep_last_intent":True
 ```
 To keep last prompt only in the deductions.
-By default it is `True`
+By default, it is `True`
 ```
     "keep_last_prompt":True
 ```
 To keep last utterance only in the deductions.
-By default it is `True`
+By default, it is `True`
 ```
     "keep_last_utterance":True
 ```
 To convert the intent to an utterance for the next layer in the deduction pipeline.
-By default it is `False`.
+By default, it is `False`.
 This is quite useful feature.
-Example: We want to inerpret user's loose answer that would be considered `yes` or `no`.
+Example: We want to interpret user's loose answer that would be considered `yes` or `no`.
 ```
 .train
     INT_YES:I guess so|it is rather yes then no|...